visioninhope/marsha/docs/peertube-runner.md

 websocket_urlpatterns += re_path(r"^socket.io/", ASGIApp(sio)),
 ```

-The marsha is already using a websocket library and has middleware that verify the JWT token in each websocket request.
-So We needed to disable it for socket.io requests because our runner do not send the JWT token.
+Marsha is already using a websocket library and has a middleware verifying the JWT token in each websocket connection.
+So we needed to disable it for socket.io usage because our runner do not send the JWT token.
+It's a server to server connection.

 ```Python
 # In case of a socket.io connection do not validate the token